smeijer/spin-delay/README.md

 when loading the data only takes like 50ms?

 This can be fixed by adding a delay.
 Only show the spinner when the request takes longer than 200ms for example.
-And what happens when te request takes 210ms?
+And what happens when the request takes 210ms?
 Right, we see a spinner for 10ms.
 This flicker can be annoying.

 `spin-delay` solves these issues by wrapping your booleans, and only returning